Byblos: Contemporary history

 Byblos and all of Lebanon were placed under French Mandate from 1920 until 1943 when Lebanon achieved independence.
+The 2006 Lebanon War negatively affected the ancient city by covering its harbour and town walls with an oil slick that was the result of an oil spill from a nearby power plant.

-The 2006 Lebanon War negatively affected the ancient city by covering its harbor and town walls with an oil slick that was the result of an oil spill from a nearby power plant.
-This however has been cleared and the coastal area has since then become a destination for beach goers, especially in the late spring and throughout the summer season.
+During the 2024 Israeli invasion of Lebanon, UNESCO gave Byblos and 33 other cultural sites enhanced protection to safeguard them against damage.